 Speed: This can vary from device to device, the speediest of card payments are contactless or mobile, so having a contactless card reader will let your customers pay in seconds by simply tapping their phone or card to it, done!

 How it looks: Sure, looks aren’t everything but when it comes to the aesthetic and feel of your shop, you’re likely going to want every inch of your set-up to look flawless.
 Some card machines can look incredibly utilitarian and may not quite fit your vision, but it’s perfectly possible to balance fashion and function.
-The Square Reader boasts sleek, modern design and takes up a tiny amount of space on your shop counter – or in your pocket – while still offering a powerful all-round payment solution.
-Combine it with its dock and you have the small but mighty addition to your counter top that’s just as much style as substance.
+The Square Terminal boasts a sleek, modern design and takes up a tiny amount of space on your shop counter while still offering a powerful all-round payment solution.
+Plus, it can print receipts if your customers prefer physical paper over digital receipts.
+You can have a small but mighty addition to your countertop that’s just as much style as substance.

-So, if you’re reader to level up your business and accept every way your customers want to pay, get started with Square.
+So, if you are interested in levelling up your card machine for your business and be able to accept every way your customers want to pay, get started with Square.